Half of the tunnel in the Oslo direction has now been excavated.

 “The AGJV has reached an important milestone in the project, ahead of schedule.
 We are extremely pleased with the work carried out and with the progress made to date.
 The key to success is having teams with extensive international experience and excellent work planning”, said project manager, Fernando Vara.

 The Follo Line is the largest transport project carried out in Norway to date.
 It is part of the wider inter-city development plan for south-east Oslo, which seeks to improve and promote the country’s transport infrastructure.
-It includes construction of 22 km of railway line between Oslo and the new train station in Ski and is scheduled for completion in December 2021.
+It includes construction of 22 km of railway line between Oslo and the new train station in Ski.